Pawradise-Inn/pawradise-inn/README.md

     docker exec -i pawradise-inn-db-1 psql -U postgres -d mydb < sql_after_register.sql
     ```

-7.  **You're All Set!**
+8.  **Refresh webpage and You're All Set!**

+    Refresh your browser tab at `localhost:3000`.
 The application is now fully initialized.
 You are free to start using and testing the website.